MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/keyvault-administration-readme.md

 ### Prerequisites
 * An [Azure subscription][azure_sub]
-* Python 2.7 or a recent version of Python 3 (this library doesn't support end-of-life versions)
+* Python 3.6 or later
 * A [managed HSM][managed_hsm].
 If you need to create one, see the final two steps in the next section for details on creating the managed HSM with the Azure CLI.

 ### Authenticate the client